RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ## Using the theming system

+<abbr title="Red Hat Design System">RHDS</abbr>' theming system is a high-level
+expression of the lower-level components of the system, [tokens][tokens], and [elements][elements], and in turn, it factors into the development of the highest level design system component, [patterns][patterns].
+In order to use the theming system, then, developers must already be familiar with our tokens and elements.
+In other words, theming is the developer's process of orchestrating design tokens with elements, particularly by way of themable container elements

-### Themeable containers
+### Themable containers

-A document, parent HTML element, or special provider elements such as `<rh-surface>` can all be considered a themeable containers.
-A themeable container is an element that can have custom classes attached which provide values for the relevant CSS color properties in a [theme](themes).
+In <abbr>RHDS</abbr>, special provider elements such as `<rh-surface>`, `<rh-card>`, `<rh-tabs>`, and others are considered themeable containers.
+A themeable container is an element that can have custom classes attached which provide values for the relevant CSS color properties in a [custom theme][themes].

 A common pattern for a themeable container is the full width band.
-For example, a `<rh-surface>` may be used as a full-width container and provide the <em>Bordeaux</em> theme values to a set of 3 cards in a grid:
+For example, a `<rh-surface>` may be used as a full-width container and provide the *Bordeaux* theme values to a set of 3 cards in a grid:

+[patterns]: /patterns/
+[tokens]: /tokens/
+[elements]: /elements/
 [themes]: /theming/customizing/#custom-themes

 {% endrenderTemplate %}